An Overview of Cubist

 The first part identifies the version of Cubist, the run date, the options with which the system was invoked, and the attribute that contains the target value.

-Cubist constructs a model from the 596 training cases in the file mpg2001.data, and this appears next.
-A model consists of an unordered collection of rules, each of the form
+Cubist constructs a model from the 800 training cases in the file fc2008.data, and this appears next.
+A model consists of a list of rules, each of the form

 Let's illustrate all this on Rule 1 above.
 There are three conditions:

-Among the 596 training cases there are 56 that satisfy all three conditions and their mpg values range from 12.4 to 19.8 with an average value of 15.74.
+Among the 800 training cases there are 142 that satisfy all three conditions; their fuel costs range from $884 to $2801 with an average value of $1896.5.
 Cubist finds that the target value of these or other cases satisfying the conditions can be modeled by the formula

-with an estimated error of 0.66.
-For cases covered by this rule, displ has the most effect on fuel consumption, valves/cyl a lesser effect, and cylinders the least effect.
+with an estimated error of $127.3.
+For cases covered by this rule, cylinders has the most effect on fuel cost, displ/cyl and displ a lesser effect, and valves/cyl the least effect.

 if